We believe that early childhood education should be individualized, evidence-based, fun, family-centered, and inclusive.

 Children who are typically developing:

-Children who are typically developing between 18 months and 5 years of age are eligible to enroll in our full-day childcare program.
-We provide childcare in two toddler classrooms and one preschool classroom from 7am-6pm.
+Children who are typically developing between 6 weeks and 5 years of age are eligible to enroll in our full-day childcare program.
+We provide childcare in one infant classroom, two toddler classrooms and two preschool classrooms from 7am-6pm.
 The weekly tuition rate for the infant classroom is $310, the toddler classrooms is $270 and the weekly tuition rate for the preschool classroom is $250.

 Please note that each classroom has a specified number of slots available.
 A wait-list will be created when the cap for each classroom has been reached.

 All children must complete the following enrollment forms before starting our preschool: